trendSetters01/rps-voi/README.md

 - `/invite`: Generate an invite link to add this bot to your Discord server.
 - `/optin`: Opt-in to interact with the PHTM asset (feature currently inactive).
 - `/rps`: Initiate a Rock, Paper, Scissors game.
-- `/setaddress`: Register your Algorand address (Testnet).
+- `/setaddress`: Register your VOI address (Testnet).

 ## Dependencies and Development Tools

 ### Main Dependencies:
 - `discord.js`: For Discord API interactions and bot functionalities.
-- `algosdk`: SDK to integrate with the Algorand blockchain.
+- `algosdk`: SDK to integrate with the VOI blockchain.
 - `nodemon`: Tool to automatically restart the node application during development.

 ### Development Dependencies: